alexaubry/Hash/README.md

 ### Hashing Bytes

 To hash an array of bytes—`Array<UInt8>`— call `Hash.hash(bytes:,using:)` with the bytes to hash and the algorithm to use.
-Objects returned are `Data` structures containing the bytes of the hash.
+This function returns a `Data` structure containing the bytes of the hash.

 #### Example with SHA-256 :